OSGConnect/OUTDATED-tutorial-stashcache-blast/README.md

 These files are currently being stored in */stash2/user/eharstad/public/blast_database/*.
 In step 3 (below), you will copy them into your own stash directory before submitting the job.

 ***
-First, let's take a look a the HT Condor job submission script:
+First, let's take a look a the HTCondor job submission script:

 	$ cat blast.submit